 |Legacy Policy Number:

 - SCOPE OF POLICYThis policy addresses the accrual and use of paid sick leave and applies to all eligible employees.

-- Illness or injury: (1) an illness or injury suffered by an eligible employee that renders him/her unable to work, or (2) an illness or injury of an immediate family member that requires the eligible employee to miss work to care for said family member.
+- Illness or injury: (1) an illness or injury suffered by an eligible employee that renders them unable to work, or (2) an illness or injury of an immediate family member that requires the eligible employee to take time off to care for the family member.

 - Immediate family member: an eligible employee’s spouse (as defined by law), parent or child.

-- POLICY STATEMENTThis policy addresses the accrual of sick leave for periods of absence related to covered illnesses or injuries sustained by an eligible employee or his/her immediate family member.
+- POLICY STATEMENTThis policy addresses the accrual of sick leave for periods of absence related to covered illnesses or injuries sustained by an eligible employee or their immediate family member.

 - POLICY STANDARDS AND PROCEDURES

-- Accrual: Eligible employees shall accrue sick leave at a rate of 1.5 days (11.25 hours) per month up to a maximum of 18 days (135 hours) per year, based on a 37.5-hour workweek.
-Sick leave accruals for any month are credited if an eligible employee is on paid status for at least one-half of the normally scheduled workdays for that month.
-Eligible employees can accrue a maximum of 120 days (900 hours) of sick leave.
+- Accrual: Eligible employees shall accrue sick leave at a rate of 1.5 days per month up to a maximum of 18 days per year.
+Sick leave accrual is credited for any month in which an eligible employee is on paid status on the last day of the month.
+There is no maximum accrual limit for sick leave.

-- Sick Leave for Immediate Family Member’s Injury or Illness: Up to six (6) days of earned sick leave can be used in any twelve-month period to provide direct care for an immediate family member unable to provide for himself or herself due to illness or injury.
+- Sick Leave for Immediate Family Member’s Injury or Illness (Dependent Sick Leave): Up to six (6) days of earned sick leave may be used in any calendar year to provide direct care for an immediate family member unable to provide for themselves due to illness or injury.
 Once the dependent sick leave is exhausted, employees must then use their vacation leave to remain in paid status.
 Such leave time may be designated as and count toward the maximum leave periods allowed by the Family Medical Leave Act Policy and/or the Parental Leave Policy.

-- Routine Appointments: Time off for routine appointments with a physician, hospital or other medical professional service for the eligible employee is charged to sick leave if the eligible employee does not make up the time.
+- Routine Appointments: Time off for routine appointments with a physician, hospital or other medical professional service for the eligible employee must be charged to sick leave if the eligible employee does not make up the time.